 5).
 I got an A in my Drama GCSE’s, perhaps I should have been an actor…

 6).
 One of my favourite memories is snorkelling next to a huge turtle at the Great Barrier Reef in Australia, it seemed to swim along with me for the longest time.

 7).
-I once entered the Young Magician Of The Year competition held by the Magic Cirlce.
-Somewhere there is a video of me doing so and I fully expect my mother to pull it out one day to show Rhian.
+I once entered the Young Magician Of The Year competition held by the Magic Circle.
+Somewhere there is a video of me doing so and I fully expect my mother to pull it out one day!

 More random facts coming soon, if you know one I should add, be sure to tell me!